Mux33/zero_day/README.md

-#Vagrant - or - how to code in your local computer
+# Vagrant - or - how to code in your local computer
-##Learning Objectives
+## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
--What is a virtual machine
+- What is a virtual machine
--What is Vagrant
+- What is Vagrant
--Who wrote Vagrant
+- Who wrote Vagrant
--How to use VMs with Vagrant
+- How to use VMs with Vagrant